Phase Noise in Real-World Twin-Field Quantum Key Distribution: Curty-Azuma-Lo protocol

 The phase error rate requires a more involved analysis.
 Following Eqs.~10 to 15 of \cite{CurtyAzumaLo2019} and its supplementary material, one can obtain the following expression for the upper bound on the error in the $Z$ basis

-Only the $\bar{p}_{ZZ}$ gains for low number of photons (defined in the set $\mathcal{S}_j$), while the other probabilities are trivially upper-bounded by 1 and are included in the term $\Delta_j$.
-In \cite{CurtyAzumaLo2019} a numerical method to estimate the $\bar{p}_{ZZ}$ gains for a finite number of decoy intensities is reported.
+Only the $\bar{p}_\text{ZZ}$ gains for low number of photons (defined in the set $\mathcal{S}_j$), while the other probabilities are trivially upper-bounded by 1 and are included in the term $\Delta_j$.
+In \cite{CurtyAzumaLo2019} a numerical method to estimate the $\bar{p}_\text{ZZ}$ gains for a finite number of decoy intensities is reported.
 In \cite{Grasselli2019}, instead, these quantities are estimated analytically for two, three and four decoy intensities.
 Since one can show that realistic implementations with 3 or 4 decoy intensities are almost optimal, in this work the gains are analytically estimated assuming an infinite number of decoy intensities, following the supplementary material of \cite{CurtyAzumaLo2019}.
-Similarly to the simulations in \cite{CurtyAzumaLo2019}, the sets are chosen as $\mathcal{S}_0=\{ (0,0),(0,1),(1,0),(1,1) \}$ and $\mathcal{S}_1={(0,0)}$ and the bounds may be improved by adding more terms in the estimation.
-It turns out that the phase error rate is independent of the phase mismatch, while it has an important effect on the bit-error rate.
+Similarly to the simulations in \cite{CurtyAzumaLo2019}, the sets are chosen as $\mathcal{S}_0=\{(0,0),(0,1),(1,0),(1,1) \}$ and $\mathcal{S}_1={(0,0)}$ and the bounds may be improved by adding more terms in the estimation.
+It turns out that the phase error rate is independent of the phase mismatch, while it has an important effect on the bit error rate.
 To keep the phase error rate low enough, small values of the signal intensity must be chosen, around $0.02$.
 In the \gls{SNS} protocol, on the other hand, small values of the sending probability are chosen to lower the error rate, leading to comparable effects on the key rate.